zoriya/blog/content/blogs/gameboy-jam/index.md

 ## Conclusion

-I'm pretty happy of what we managed to archive in a single week-end with this game!
+I'm pretty happy of what we managed to achieve in a single week-end with this game!
 We managed to make a super polished space shooter with an introduction cinematic, a boss & some cool music!

 Also, I said earlier that we thought it would be cool to play our game on real hardware.
 So we did: